stefonarch/LXQt-Wayland-files/README.md

 #### Pros

-* real snappy
+* Really lightweight and snappy (no animations)
-* config files and syntax similar to openbox
+* Config files and syntax similar to openbox
+* Few bugs in git

 #### Issues